sskorol/chrome-devtools-java-client/README.md

 # Chrome DevTools Java Client

+## About this repository

+This is a fork of the official [Chrome DevTools Java Client](https://github.com/kklisura/chrome-devtools-java-client).
+The code is written by [kklisura](https://github.com/kklisura).
+This version is adopted to JDK 17, has the most recent protocol updates (May 2022) and introduces minor API improvements.
+Note that the root package path was changed to `io.github.sskorol` to avoid conflicts with the official client.

 ## Description

 Chrome DevTools Java Client is a DevTools client - in Java. (: It can be used for *instrumenting, inspecting, debuging and profiling Chromium, Chrome and other Blink-based browsers.* [1]